 Detroit (Oct.
-13, 2021) – A Houston-based digital health company that uses Artificial Intelligence (AI) to facilitate important, difficult end of life conversations is the winner of Henry Ford Health System’s first ever Digital Inclusion Challenge.
+13, 2021) – A Houston-based digital health company that uses Artificial Intelligence (AI) to facilitate important, difficult end of life conversations is the winner of Henry Ford Health’s first ever Digital Inclusion Challenge.

 Henry Ford Innovations, a multi-disciplinary team responsible for leveraging intellectual property and partnering with early-stage companies on ways to improve patient care & community health and healthcare delivery & operations, teamed up with Google Cloud and Miracle Software Systems to launch the challenge in May.

 With nearly 150 entries from 13 countries, a panel of leaders with expertise in healthcare, health disparities and technology, chose Koda Health for its potential to increase equity of access to advance care planning through its free, easy-to-use platform.